Planning the group photos at weddings

-If possible having a back up indoor contingency plan if the weather is bad.
+If possible have a back up indoor contingency plan if the weather is bad.
 This can be so useful and will give you peace of mind.

 Avoiding any potential family upsets.

 Oh family politics.
 There is nothing like a wedding for everyone to let you know their opinion on how you should do things is there?
-Obviously you don’t want to upset anyone but it is important that you have the family group photos at your wedding how you would like to have them.
+Obviously you don’t want to upset anyone but it is important that you have the family group photos at your wedding how you both would like to have them.
 Not how someone else thinks you should have them.

 Be very specific about who is in the group photos at the wedding.

 Do you want just your immediate family in the photographs?
-(Parents, any step parents, grandparents, any children or step children you might have, your siblings (do you want to include their partners’ and any children they may have?)
+(Parents, any step parents, grandparents, any children or step children you might have, your siblings (do you want to include their partners’ and any nieces or nephews if you have them?)
 Or, do you want to include extended family too?
 (Aunts, uncles, cousins etc).
 Is your family situation complicated or just different?
-Or do you want something completely different?
+Or, do you want something completely different?
 That’s great!
 Just let me know and let these people know too so we all know what to expect.

-Obviously the larger the number of people in the group photograph the longer it will take to organise so consider this when making your decision.
+Obviously the larger the number of people in the group photograph the longer it will take to organise.
+So consider this when making your decisions.
 It is completely up to you here, only you know how close you are to your families, what the dynamic is like and what is important to you to have photographed.
 I’m not going to tell you that or force my opinion on who should or shouldn’t be in the photos.

 When you have sorted out all the family politics and you have decided who will be in the photos and are making a list for your wedding photographer.
 Please don’t just write “my family” on the list.
 Please include their names so I (or a helpful helper) can call them out.
-Be clear on this so everyone knows who is in each photo so it doesn’t lead to any awkward “Am I in this one or not?”
+Be clear on this list too so that everyone knows who is in each photo and it doesn’t lead to any awkward questions like “Am I in this one or not?”